How to Buy the Right Camera

 Cameras are generally divided into two main categories: Point-and-shoot and SLR.

 Point-and-shoot Cameras – For the most part, point-and-shoots are compact, lightweight, and easy to travel with.
-They almost always have zoom capabilities (both optical and digital).
-True to the name you can turn the camera on, point and shoot without a whole lot more to worry about.
-And, if you’re just starting out, the camera you most likely already own, or the camera you’ll probably buy first, will fall into this category.
-All our phone cameras are essentially point and shoots.
+They almost always have zoom capabilities, and the lens is usually permanently attached.
+They’re true to the name you can turn the camera on, point and shoot without a whole lot more to worry about.
+All our phone cameras are essentially point-and-shoots.

 SLRs – In addition to having lenses that are removable and interchangeable, SLRs (or DSLRs, where the “D” is for “digital”) are larger, bulkier, and sturdier, with many more options for controlling the camera, including the ability to change your aperture and shutter speed settings as well as shoot in “full manual.”

-The biggest (and probably most important) difference that distinguishes a digital point-and-shoot from a digital SLR lies in the quality of the pictures each is capable of making.
+The biggest (and probably most important) difference that distinguishes an SLR or mirrorless camera from a point-and-shoot lies in the quality of the pictures each is capable of making.

-While point-and-shoot cameras have their own advantages (they’re compact, easy to travel with, usually cheaper, and they auto-adjust almost everything to help you get the best picture possible), they cannot compete with SLRs in terms of image quality.
+While point-and-shoot cameras have their own advantages (they’re compact, easy to travel with, usually cheaper, and they auto-adjust almost everything to help you get the best picture possible), they cannot compete with SLRs and now mirrorless cameras in terms of image quality.

-That is because digital SLRs have much larger image sensors.
+That is because digital SLRs and some mirrorless cameras have much larger image sensors.
 This larger sensor size produces a much higher quality image and, therefore, the pictures you produce with an SLR will be saleable in many more markets than those taken with a point-and-shoot.

 How to Choose the Camera That’s Best for You: The Ideal Kit

-There’s actually no such thing as the “Ideal Kit,” no more than there is an ideal mate, or an ideal car.
+There’s really no such thing as the “Ideal Kit,” no more than there is an ideal mate, or an ideal car.
 It’s all subjective, and it all depends on what your photography goals are.
+The best we can do in this camera buying guide is to point you in the right direction.

 While it’s always best to have at least one camera on you at all times, and most of us do with our smart phones these days, it’s likely you’ll want a different setup for each of the different kinds of shooting you’ll do.